 The synagogue uncovered here is the oldest synagogue found around Lake Kinneret, and is one of only a few synagogues found in Israel dated to before the destruction of the Second Temple.
 It represents, therefore, the very beginnings of the synagogue as a feature of Judaism.
-At this period, it may have functioned more as a community center for public meetings and a learning center for Torah readings than as a house of prayer.
+During this particular period, it may have functioned more as a community center for public meetings and a learning center for Torah readings than as a house of prayer.

-During the Temple periods, the Temple was considered the focus for Jewish prayer, and development of the synagogue will only fully take place after its destruction.
-When this happened, the synagogue became a major innovation in Jewish religious life in that it allowed everyone, rather than just a priestly class, to become involved in the public rituals of Judaism.
-It also permitted the development of a more intimate relationship with God in that it was not dependent on the intervention of a priest.
+During the Temple periods, the Temple was considered the focus for Jewish prayer, and development of the synagogue will only fully take place after the destruction of the Temple.
+The synagogue was a major innovation in Jewish religious life in that it allowed everyone, rather than just a priestly class, to become involved in the public rituals of Judaism.
+It also permitted the development of a more intimate relationship with God, in that this was no longer dependent on the intervention of a priest.
 The church and the mosque modeled themselves on this innovation.

 There is a stone block within the synagogue with the design of a menorah on its sides (the Magdala Stone).
 This is the earliest menorah design seen outside of Jerusalem.
 The block is tall enough for a scroll of the law to be read from it from while seated.

 Closer view of the Magdala Stone.

 Replica of the Magdala Stone in the Yigal Allon Museum